 Tracking purchase history data is also important for identifying dormant customers who haven’t made a purchase within a defined period of time.
 Take action to re-engage these customers quickly by reaching out with a personalized “we miss you” message with tailored offers and discounts.
 The personal touch reinforces the sense of community and connection and reminds customers of their positive past experiences.

 Customers become more and more valuable with each purchase.
 That’s why MLM companies should put just as much emphasis on retaining existing customers as they do on acquiring new ones.
 Your MLM software can play a pivotal role in automating and amplifying your customer retention strategies.
 ByDesign Technologies provides software solutions to help direct selling companies and their representatives nurture strong, long-term customer relationships and drive repeat sales.
-Visit ByDesign.com to learn more – and contact us to schedule a consultation.
+Visit ByDesign.com to learn more – and contact us to schedule an mlm software consultation.